SalvatorePreviti/js13k-2022/post-mortem.md

 How can you put textures in 13k?
 Simple, you don't.

+First of all, thanks a lot to [Maxime Euziere](xem.github.io) for suggesting trying SVG instead of writing glsl or js code to generate the texture!
+It was a great idea!

 Textures are generated procedurally from a [single SVG file](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/groundTexture.svg).

 In each RGB channel I store a different noise texture and I load the SVG at startup.
 I am using [feTurbulence](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/feTurbulence) filter to do that, it is just perlin/simplex noise but by leveraging this in the SVG instead of writing the texture generation in JavaScript reduced the amount of code required.